I have often wondered: What are the four essential principles needed in order to excel at any new skill?

 A mentor cannot be defined as such if they have settled for their old results instead of chasing new ones.
 They can’t be considered a guide if they do not keep growing and asking themselves to bring out their best.
 One signal of this is to see if the person in question still has a mentor, or is searching

 It’s not easy to find people who have all three characteristics.
+A lot of people ask me to join our team at Genius in 21 Days as Mentors, but not everyone is ready.
 At times you may find people who have had a lot of results and are willing to share their strategies, but who have stopped growing.
 Other times you may find someone who is willing to talk about a lot of strategies even if they haven’t achieved anything.
 There are also people who achieve a lot and keep growing but are not interested in sharing their keys to success.

 Therefore, when you find a mentor, remember how precious they are.
 One thing I also do is to constantly ask myself “Would I like to mentor someone like me?”; this question allows me to make sure I focus on being coachable, reliable, trusting – in general, the best mentee I could be.